February 29, 2016

 |Character model sheet.|

 Like the earlier series, while the show featured the names and likenesses of members of the actual Globetrotters team, they were instead voiced by professional voice actors.
 Reprising their earlier roles were Stu Gilliam as Freddy “Curly” Neal and Johnny Williams as Hubert “Geese” Ausbie.
-Scatman Crothers also returned, but as his original character of George “Meadowlark” Lemon was no longer a Globetrotter by the time the series entered production he was instead cast as Nate Branch.
-Replacing the other departed Globetrotters were James “Twiggy” Sanders (Buster Jones) and Louis “Sweet Lu” Dunbar (Adam Wade).
+Scatman Crothers also returned, but as his original character of Meadowlark Lemon was no longer a Globetrotter by the time the series entered production, he was instead cast as Nate Branch.
+Replacing the other departed Globetrotters were James “Twiggy” Sanders (Buster Jones) and Louis “Sweet Lou” Dunbar (Adam Wade).

 |Multi-Man, Super Sphere, Gizmo, Spaghetti Man and Liquid Man.|

-Unlike the previous series, the team didn’t just get involved into mysteries they happened upon.
-Rather, this time around each one possessed incredible powers granted to them whenever they stepped into magical portable lockers.
+Each Globetrotter possessed incredible powers granted to them whenever they stepped into magical portable lockers.
 Hanna-Barbera recycled the powers, identities and moves of three of the Globetrotters from the Impossibles segment of Frankenstein, Jr. and the Impossibles: Branch was Liquid Man (sometimes referred to his Impossibles counterpart’s name of “Fluid Man” or “Aquaman”, and still bore the former’s “F” logo on his suit) and could turn himself into water; Sanders was Spaghetti Man (based on Coil Man), who could stretch and manipulate his body; and Ausbie was Multi Man, who could create duplicates of himself.
-New for the series was Neal as Super Sphere, who could retract his limbs into his basketball head in order to bounce, smash and grow and Dunbar as Gizmo, who could pull an unlimited supply of gadgets for any situation out of his afro.
+New for the series was Neal as Super Sphere, who could retract his limbs into his basketball head in order to bounce, smash and grow; and Dunbar as Gizmo, who could pull an unlimited supply of gadgets for any situation out of his afro (including their lockers).
 They were alerted to problems and aided by a basketball-shaped satellite called Crime Globe (Frank Welker).

 |Attila and his Huns.|

 The Super Globetrotters followed executive Fred Silverman from CBS, home of the original, to NBC where it debuted on September 22, 1979.
+The series was written by Tom Dagenais, Rowby Goren, Andy Heyward, Robby London and Larry Parr.
 It ran until December 1st when it was combined with Hanna-Barbera’s Godzilla to create The Godzilla/Globetrotters Adventure Hour.
 Both shows played out their respective seasons as part of this block and continued on as reruns until September 20, 1980.
 Instead of using the team’s theme song “Sweet Georgia Brown” by Brother Bones, the series employed a sound-alike whistle theme composed by Hoyt Curtin.